-All white, yellow and red cards will be recorded on Behaviour Watch.
+All white, yellow and red cards will be recorded on a central folder which all of SMT can access, and will be reset annually.

-Fundamental British Values
+Appendix 4 Fundamental British Values

 Schools should promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 This can help schools to demonstrate how they are meeting the requirements of section 78 of the Education Act 2002, in their provision of SMSC.